carpentries/instructor-training/03-design.md

     *   *[Building a Better Teacher](http://www.amazon.com/Building-Better-Teacher-Teaching-Everyone/dp/0393351084/)*: focus on measurement with little (usually no) help for improving
         *   *[Seeing Like a State](http://www.amazon.com/Seeing-like-State-Certain-Condition/dp/0300078153/)*: large organizations invariably prefer uniformity to productivity

+## Writing Learning Objectives

+*   Vague is easy
+    *   "Learners will gain an appreciation of the role of research software engineers in the research process"
+*   Useful is harder
+    *   Want specific, measurable description of what learner can do to demonstrate learning
+    *   Three parts:
+        1. Measurable verb
+        2. Condition(s) under which demonstration of learning occurs occurs
+        3. Criteria for acceptable performance
+    *   "Learner will list three things that make research software engineers distinct from other specialists involved in the research process"
+*   Three domains:
+    *   *Cognitive*: what do learners know?
+    *   *Psychomotor*: what can learners do?
+    *   *Affective*: how do learners feel?

 ## What Is Learning?

 *   What kind(s) of learning are we aiming for?